101 Ways To Be a Better Person

 - Travel.
 Traveling broadens perspectives and widens horizons.
-Since June 2011, I’ve been touring the world, starting with Europe and I’m gaining so many insights about different cultures that it’s amazing.
-The trip has definitely enriched my perspective on the world.
+Since 2011, I’ve spent almost 50% of my time traveling around the world, across continents and different countries.
+I’ve been gaining so many insights about different cultures, and traveling has enriched my perspective of the world.

 - Be Altruistic.

 - Volunteer (for a cause you believe in).
 Not everything has to be measured in money.
 At PE, I spend hours every day writing the best content and giving it away for free, without asking anything back in return from the readers.
-With volunteer work, you may be giving your labor for free, but this is time spent in good stead.
+With volunteer work, you may be giving your labor for free, but this is time spent that is filled with meaning.
 Don’t underestimate the kind of difference you can make in others’ lives with just a few hours of work.

 - Save the environment.
-Our world is being wasted away, day after day, with the harm the society at large is inflicting on it.
+Our world is being wasted away, day after day, and the modern society is inflicting huge amounts of damage on it with pollution, plastic waste, and more.
 What can you do to protect our home?

 - Be Assertive.
-Stand up for your rights and things you believe in.
+Stand up for your rights and the things you believe in.